 While there are actors who almost exclusively do animation work, there are plenty who lend their voice to all sorts of videos and audio-only projects.
 It’s become a sort of freelance arena where someone can easily get work from all over and provide their voice without having to go into a studio.

 Now that you’ve answered “what is voice over,” you’re ready to learn how you can implement it into a script.
-Learn the tips and tricks that go into writing voice over into a script, and how you can use it in your next production.
+Learn the tips and tricks that go into writing VO into a script, and how you can use it in your next production.